 Dates: 2019: October 19-20, December 14-15.
 2020: Feb 29 + March 1, May 9+10, July 4+5, September 12+13.

 Venue: Llandudno, North Wales.

-Soul loss occurs when part of us splits of.
+Soul loss occurs when part of us splits off and leaves us.
 This may be the result of traumatic events, but may also occur simply because we learn to hide away part of who we truly are in order to fit in; eventually this part becomes lost to us.
 The symptoms of soul loss can include: depression, fatigue, procrastination, a lack of joy in life, weariness, feelings of emptiness, low self-esteem, addictions and illness.
 Soul retrieval is the shamanic practice of finding someone’s lost soul parts, bringing them back, and helping the person to re-integrate them.
 (You can read more about soul loss and soul retrieval on this website here).

 Traditional hunter-gatherer methods of soul retrieval usually involve some version of the shaman or shamans finding the lost soul part, or calling it back, and then placing it back into the person it belongs to.
 After a short period of time, the returned soul part would be integrated back into the person, and the matter would be resolved.
 The problem is that in modern times, things are more complicated.